wieslawsoltes/ProItemsRepeater/docfx/articles/virtualization.md

 # Virtualization and Scrolling

 ItemsRepeater is a panel, not a scroll viewer.
 For virtualized scrolling, place it inside a `ScrollViewer` and select a virtualizing layout.
+When hosted in a scroll viewer, the repeater participates via `ILogicalScrollable` so scroll input is quantized using estimated item sizes.

 ```xml
 <ScrollViewer HorizontalScrollBarVisibility="Auto"